-We reserve the right to supply alternative products, due to the vast quantity of USB sticks available on the market and the corresponding short lifespan of USB sticks.
-Therefore, the following measures might be necessary in order to boot from these USB sticks (e.g. the SanDisk Cruzer Micro USB Stick with 512 MB):
+We reserve the right to supply alternative products due to the vast quantity of flash drives available on the market and their corresponding short product lifecycle.
+Therefore, the following measures might be necessary in order to boot from these flash drives (e.g. the SanDisk Cruzer Micro flash drive with 512 MB):

-- The USB stick must be reformatted or in some cases even re-partitioned (set active partition). - The USB stick must be at the top of the BIOS boot order or alternatively, the IDE controllers can also be deactivated in the BIOS.
-This can be avoided in most cases if a "fdisk /mbr" is also executed on the USB flash drive.
+- The flash drive must be reformatted or in some cases even re-partitioned (set active partition). - The flash drive must be at the top of the BIOS boot order, or alternatively the IDE controllers can also be deactivated in the BIOS.
+This can be avoided in most cases if a "fdisk /mbr" command is also executed on the USB flash drive.

-USB flash drives are easy-to-exchange memory media.
+USB flash drives are easy-to-exchange storage media.
 Because of the fast data transfer (USB 2.0), the USB flash drives are ideal for use as a portable memory medium.
-"Hot PLUG & PLAY" - without requiring additional drivers (except with Windows 98SE), the USB flash drive can be converted immediately into an additional drive, in which data can be read from or written to.
-Only USB flash drives from the memory specialists SanDisk are being used.
+Without requiring additional drivers ("Hot Plug & Play" - except with Windows 98SE), the USB flash drive can be converted immediately into an additional drive where data can be read or written.
+Only USB flash drives from the memory specialists SanDisk are used.

-Model number Description Image 5MMUSB.0128-00 USB flash drive 128 MB SanDisk Cruzer Mini SanDisk Cruzer® Mini 5MMUSB.0256-00 USB flash drive 256 MB SanDisk Cruzer Mini CTUZET MINI 512 MB 5MMUSB.0512-00 USB flash drive 512 MB SanDisk Cruzer Mini up to rev. E0 or Cruzer Micro starting with Rev. E0 5MMUSB.1024-00 USB flash drive 1 GB SanDisk Cruzer Mini up to rev. C0 or Cruzer Micro starting with Rev. C0 SanDisk Cruzer® Micro Cruzer micro
+Model number Description Image 5MMUSB.0128-00 USB flash drive 128 MB SanDisk Cruzer Mini SanDisk Cruzer® Mini 5MMUSB.0256-00 USB flash drive 256 MB SanDisk Cruzer Mini SanDisk Cruzer Mini 5MMUSB.0512-00 USB flash drive 512 MB SanDisk Cruzer Mini up to Rev. E0 or Cruzer Micro starting with Rev. E0 5MMUSB.1024-00 USB flash drive 1 GB SanDisk Cruzer Mini up to Rev. C0 or Cruzer Micro starting with Rev. C0 SanDisk Cruzer® Micro 5MMUSB.2048-00 USB flash drive 2 GB SanDisk Cruzer Micro Cruzer micro 1

-Table 267: Order data for USB flash drives
+Table 267: Order data - USB flash drives

-The following defined characteristics, features and limit values are only valid for this accessory and can deviate from the entire device.
-For the entire device where this accessory is installed, refer to the data given specifically for the entire device.
+The following characteristics, features and limit values only apply to this accessory and can deviate from the entire device.
+For the entire device where this accessory is installed, refer to the data provided specifically for the entire device.